How to Open or Reactivate Your Bank Account When Returning to Colombia

 Spending three years in Spain or five in the United States and returning to Colombia with the idea of 'getting back to normal' gets complicated pretty quickly when you try to make a transfer and the Bancolombia app says your account is disabled.
 Or worse: you can't even log in because the cell phone number you had no longer exists.

-The first days back are a whirlwind: getting oriented, reconnecting with family, finding a place to live.
-The bank can wait a day or two, but not much longer.
-Without an active bank account you can't receive a salary, pay rent through PSE, or even set up a subscription for Rappi.
+The first few days back are a whirlwind: getting settled, reconnecting with family, finding a place to live.
+The bank can wait a day or two, but no longer.
+Without an active bank account, you can't receive a salary, pay rent via PSE, or even order food through Rappi.
 If you want to see real options right now, you can see apartments and houses on Colombia Move — posting is completely free.

-This guide is specific for Colombian returnees — not for foreigners, who have a different process.
-You have an ID, you have banking history, you have an advantage.
-What you need is to know exactly what to do depending on the situation your account is in.
+This guide is specific to returning Colombians — not foreigners, who have a different process.
+You have a national ID (cédula), you have a banking history, you have an advantage.
+What you need is to know exactly what to do based on the situation your account is in.

 Before dealing with the bank, install Nequi or Daviplata.
-They work with your ID and Colombian cell phone number.
-You don't need an active bank account, you don't need proof of address, you don't need to go to any office.
+They work with your Colombian ID and phone number.
+You don't need an active bank account, you don't need proof of address, and you don't need to go to any office.

-Nequi (from Bancolombia): you download it from the App Store or Play Store, enter your ID and Colombian number, and in 10 minutes you have a digital wallet with QR to send and receive money.
-The basic limit is $3,000,000 COP per transaction and $12,000,000 monthly.
+Nequi (by Bancolombia): you download it from the App Store or Play Store, enter your ID and Colombian number, and in 10 minutes you have a digital wallet with a QR code to receive and send money.
+The basic limit is $3,000,000 COP per transaction and $12,000,000 per month.

-Daviplata (from Davivienda): works the same way, also completely free, and has good integration with merchants and public services.
+Daviplata (by Davivienda): works the same way, also completely free, and has good integration with businesses and public utilities.

-For the first few days — buying groceries, sending money to family, getting change — these two will save you without needing to have the bank active.
-Most Colombians use them anyway even if they have a formal bank account.
+For the first few days — paying for groceries, sending money to family, receiving change — these two will save you without needing an active bank account.
+Most Colombians use them anyway, even if they have a formal bank account.

 What happened to your account while you were away?

-It depends on how long you've been away and which bank you used.
+It depends on how long you've been gone and which bank you used.
 There are three possible scenarios:

-Account inactive due to inactivity: If you made no transactions in 12 to 18 months (depending on the bank), the account goes into 'dormant' status.
-It still exists, the money is still there if there was any, but you can't make transactions.
+Account inactive due to inactivity: If you didn't make any transactions for 12 to 18 months (depending on the bank), the account goes into a 'dormant' state.
+It still exists, the money is still there if there was any, but you cannot make transactions.

-Account closed due to zero balance: Bancolombia, Davivienda, and Banco de Bogotá close accounts that have been inactive for more than two years with a zero balance.
-If this happened, you need to open a new one.
+Account closed due to zero balance: Bancolombia, Davivienda, and Banco de Bogotá close accounts that have had no activity for more than two years with a zero balance.
+If this happened, you have to open a new one.

-Account blocked due to debt: If you left with an overdraft, unpaid credit card, or some pending charge, the bank may have blocked your account and there's a debt waiting for you.
-In that case the first step is to call the bank to find out the balance and negotiate.
+Account blocked due to debt: If you left with an overdraft, an unpaid credit card, or any pending charges, the bank may have blocked your account and there is a debt waiting for you.
+In that case, the first step is to call the bank to find out the balance and negotiate.

-The fastest way to find out what happened: try logging into the app or online banking.
-If the system lets you in, the account is probably active even if dormant.
-If access is blocked or says the account doesn't exist, you either need to reactivate it or open a new one.
+The fastest way to know what happened: try to log in to the app or online banking.
+If the system lets you in, the account is probably active, even if it's dormant.
+If access is blocked or it says the account doesn't exist, you either have to reactivate it or open a new one.

 How to reactivate a dormant account

-This is easier than it seems.
+This is easier than it sounds.
 Most Colombian banks allow you to reactivate an inactive account with a visit to the branch.
-You don't need an appointment in most cases — you go in, ask for the reactivation process, and in 30 to 60 minutes it's done.
+You don't need an appointment in most cases — you arrive, ask for the reactivation process, and in 30 to 60 minutes you're done.

 What they generally ask for:

-• Valid citizenship ID — if it's very outdated or has incorrect biometric data, they may ask you to update it at the Registry first, but that's not the most common
+• Valid national ID (cédula de ciudadanía) — if it is very outdated or has incorrect biometric data, they may ask you to update it at the Registrar's Office (Registraduría) first, but that is not the most common case

-• Active Colombian cell phone number — important: the one you register is the one they'll use for security verifications
+• Active Colombian cell phone number — important: the one you register is the one they will use for security verifications

-• Proof of address — can be a utility bill, lease agreement, or a statement from the building or landlord
+• Proof of address — this can be a utility bill, a lease agreement, or a certificate from the building management or landlord

-One point many don't anticipate: if your previous cell phone number no longer exists and was linked to the account, mention it from the start.
+One point that many don't foresee: if your previous cell phone number no longer exists and was linked to the account, mention it from the beginning.
 The bank will try to send a verification code to that number, and if it no longer works, the process can get stuck.
-Bring documentation of your new line to prove the number is yours now.
+Bring the document for your new line to prove that the number is yours now.

 Opening a new account from scratch: what documents do you need

-If your account was permanently closed, you need to start over.
-As a Colombian the process is much faster than for a foreigner — there are no requirements for a foreigner ID or work permit.
+If your account was closed permanently, you have to start over.
+As a Colombian, the process is much faster than for a foreigner — there are no requirements for a foreigner's ID (cédula de extranjería) or work permit.

 Standard documents for a savings account:

-• Citizenship ID — most banks accept IDs from several years ago as long as the number is yours; you don't need to renew it unless it's very damaged or you've changed personal information
+• National ID (cédula de ciudadanía) — most banks accept IDs that are several years old as long as the number is yours; you don't need to renew it unless it is very damaged or you have changed personal data

 • Active Colombian cell phone number

-• Proof of address — utility bill, lease agreement, or statement signed by the owner with their ID
+• Proof of address — utility bill, lease agreement, or a certificate signed by the owner with their ID

-• Declaration of origin of funds — a form you fill out at the bank explaining where the money you're going to manage comes from.
-If you're coming with savings from abroad, you say that.
-If you're going to receive a local salary, same thing
+• Declaration of source of funds — a form you fill out at the bank explaining where the money you are going to manage comes from.
+If you are coming with savings from abroad, you say that.
+If you are going to receive a local salary, the same applies.

 Do you need a job to open an account?
-No. A basic savings account doesn't require you to prove employment.
+No. A basic savings account does not require proof of employment.
 What the bank wants is to verify who you are and that you can prove your address.
-If you're going to operate the account as self-employed or issue invoices, some banks also ask for an updated RUT.
+If you are going to manage the account as a freelancer or invoice, some banks also ask for an updated RUT.

 Bancolombia: The largest and generally the most flexible with returnees.
-The reactivation process is usually the most efficient.
-The app is good and Nequi is its digital wallet.
-Downside: lines at branches can be long; arrive before 9 a.m.
+The reactivation process is usually the most agile.
+The app is good and Nequi is their digital wallet.
+Disadvantage: lines at branches can be long; arrive before 9 a.m.

 Davivienda: Good option with a relatively straightforward process.
 Daviplata as a digital wallet.
 Plenty of branches in major cities.

 Nubank (Nu Colombia): Completely digital — you open an account with your ID from the app without going to any office.
 Ideal if you want to avoid lines.
-The downside: it still has less integration with some services than traditional banks, and the transaction limit is lower at first.
+The downside: it still has less integration with some services than traditional banks, and the transaction limit is lower at the beginning.

 Banco de Bogotá and Banco Popular: Slower in some processes but valid options if you had an account with them before and want to reactivate it.

-For a returnee who just arrived, the practical recommendation is: if you had an account at Bancolombia, try reactivating it there first.
-If not, and you want something quick and without lines, Nubank is the fastest opening.
-If you want everything in one place with solid banking history, Bancolombia is still the safest bet long-term.
+For a returnee who has just arrived, the practical recommendation is: if you had an account at Bancolombia, try to reactivate it there first.
+If not, and you want something fast and without lines, Nubank is the most agile opening.
+If you want everything in one place with a solid banking history, Bancolombia remains the safest long-term bet.

 Moving money from abroad while you get settled